twhiston/tw.gl.repl/README.md

 and to this end a helper object is included.
 See the help file for information on how to connect this, or hover the inlets and outlets in max.
-The scaling fits some window sizes better than others, and sometimes it might unavoidably break a boundary, usually you can just resize the window in a way that sorts this out.
+The scaling fits some window sizes better than others, and sometimes it might unavoidably break a boundary, you should just resize the window in a way that sorts this out.
-It's more sensitive to aspect ratio than it is to the size itself, so bear that in mind when you are trying to find the right way to visualize your repl contents
+You can also send a `scale 1.` value to the object, which the current scaling will be multiplied by.
+No guarantee that the current scaling works super well with every font either!

 ## Config